-We will not normally share personal data with anyone else without consent, but there are certain circumstances where we may be required to do so.
+The Trust will not normally share personal data with anyone else without consent, but there are certain circumstances where we may be required to do so.
 These include, but are not limited to, situations where:

-• There is an issue with a pupil or parent/carer that puts the safety of our staff at risk

-- We need to liaise with other agencies we will seek consent as necessary before doing this - Our suppliers or contractors need data to enable us to provide services to our staff and pupils for example, IT companies.
-When doing this, we will: - Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law - Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share - Only share data that the supplier or contractor needs to carry out their service
+- There is an issue with a pupil or parent/carer that puts the safety of our staff at risk - The Trust needs to liaise with other agencies we will seek consent as necessary before doing this - Our suppliers or contractors need data to enable us to provide services to our staff and pupils for example, IT companies.
+When doing this, the Trust will:

+Only appoint suppliers or contractors which can provide sufficient guarantees that they comply with data protection law

+Establish a contract with the supplier or contractor to ensure the fair and lawful processing of any personal data we share

+Only share data that the supplier or contractor needs to carry out their service

-We will also share personal data with law enforcement and government bodies where we are legally required to do so.
+The Trust will also share personal data with law enforcement and government bodies where we are legally required to do so.

-We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our pupils or staff.
+The Trust may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our pupils or staff.

-Where we transfer personal data internationally, we will do so in accordance with data protection law.
+Where the Trust transfers personal data internationally, we will do so in accordance with data protection law.